keu/docs/learn/airflow-sql-data-quality.md

 Data quality is key to the success of an organization's data systems.
 With in-DAG quality checks, you can halt pipelines and alert stakeholders before bad data makes its way to a production lake or warehouse.

 Executing SQL queries is one of the most common use cases for data pipelines, and it's a simple and effective way to implement data quality checks.
-Using Airflow, you can quickly put together a pipeline specifically for checking data quality, or you can add quality checks to existing ETL/ELT with just a few lines of boilerplate code.
+Using Airflow, you can quickly put together a pipeline specifically for checking data quality, or you can add quality checks to existing ETL/ELT pipelines with just a few lines of boilerplate code.

 In this tutorial, you'll learn about three SQL Check operators and how to use them to build a robust data quality suite for your DAGs.